asterbini/spacy-babelnet/README.md

 A Spacy pipeline component that annotates tokens with their Babelnet Synsets (and Lemmas?).

-### Build and install the babelnet module

-- install the jcc module
-  > anaconda install jcc
-- or else
-  > pip install jcc
-- download and unzip the Babelnet-API archive version 4.0.1
-  > make get_api
-- register to Babelnet.org and place your API key in the BabelNet-API-4.0.1/config/babelnet.vars.properties file
+### Install

-- build and install the babelnet python wrapper to the Babelnet API jars
+Install the included babelnet wrapper module
-  > make babelnet
+> easy_install babelnet-4.0.1-py3.7-linux-x86_64.egg
-- Build and install the spacy-babelnet module
+Install the spacy-babelnet module
-  > make spacy-babelnet
+> python setup.py install

 ## Copy the config directory containing your key
 The babelnet module must find the config directory in the current directory.